armon/teles/README.md

     > create space states
     Done

+Issuing a ``create space`` also causes that space to be used.
+For this reason, if you want to use a space and ensure it exists, it is safe to always use create.

 The ``delete space`` command is like ``create space`` but may return "Space does not exist".

 The ``list spaces`` command takes no arguments but will list all the spaces in a